Tech-at-DU/React-Redux-Tetris-Tutorial/P05-Arranging-the-Page/readme.md

 ## Row Requirements

 - There will be three rows.
-The top will 100px this will contain the Header.
+The top will be 100px this will contain the Header.
 - The center row will be sized to fit the game grid 360px (20px * 18) -- The bottom row will hold the buttons (which haven't been made yet) 100px.

 ![rows](./assets/tetris-grid-rows.png)